 How to Take It

-Do not give pau d'arco to infants or children.
+DO NOT give pau d'arco to infants or children.

-It is important to discuss the dose with your health care provider, since large amounts of pau d'arco can be toxic.
+It is important to discuss the dose with your provider, since large amounts of pau d'arco can be toxic.
 The risk of side effects seems to be greater when the dose of lapachol is more than 1.5 g per day.
 However, it can be hard to determine how much lapachol the powdered bark contains.